 Cranberry Sourdough Bread with Orange

-A classic flavor profile like these Cranberry Orange Sourdough Scones, this sourdough bread recipe is a seasonal delight.
-Utilizing fresh orange juice and zest offers a sunny, citrusy loaf with tangy and tart dried cranberries.
+A classic flavor pairing like these Cranberry Orange Sourdough Scones, this sourdough bread recipe is a seasonal delight.
+Fresh orange juice and zest offer a sunny, citrusy loaf with tangy and tart dried cranberries.

 - tender and delicious, crispy crust when toasted